 Dementia is a battle and it is a battle that no one should have to fight alone.
 It is a battle that will rip your heart out because it is a battle you can never win.
 But Mum, I hope you know that we fought your battle, step by painful step, by your side until the very end.

-In the beginning it sometimes felt that we were on opposing sides.
-You battled to ignore the signs and refused to visit the doctor, while we battled to get the diagnosis you so desperately wanted to avoid.
-You battled to keep control of ever decreasing aspects of your life, such as your medication, while we took over when it seemed beyond you.
+In the beginning, it sometimes felt that we were on opposing sides.
+You battled to ignore the signs and refused to visit the doctor, we battled to get the diagnosis you so desperately wanted to avoid.
+You battled to keep control of ever-decreasing aspects of your life, such as your medication, while we took over when it seemed beyond you.
 But I want you to know that our intentions were good even if our approach, in retrospect, left you feeling out of control, worthless and depressed.

 And then you were gone and the battle was over and I felt lost and adrift.
 I struggled to let go and move on and so I decided to write our story to raise awareness about dementia with Lewy bodies.
 The disease I hate, the disease that affects so many people.
 And so the battle continues.
-I continue to fight for you and for me and for every one facing Lewy body, see side bar.
+I continue to fight for you and for me and for everyone facing Lewy body.

 Want to know why this advert is here – visit the Home page.